AlbanyArmenta0711/WiFi-CSI-MiningTool/README.md

 * Columns 131-140: skewness of subcarriers' amplitude.
 * Columns 141-150: frequency with highest magnitude for each subcarrier.
 * Columns 151-160: standard deviation of frequency spectrum.
 * Column 161: breathing rate estimation based on frequency analysis.

+The K-NN classification model found in this repository follows this same structure as model training was done with data exported from this app.

 **NOTES:**
 * Only CSI amplitude of 10 subcarriers are used for reducing computational complexity and for improving the classification performance by only using subcarriers with relevant information.